featured

 Amorim was then sacked and Darren Fletcher took over for a couple of games.
 In which time at Burnley and against Brighton in the FA Cup, he utilized the Dane as a left-winger.

 It was one of the things that I admired about what Fletcher did.
 Using a left-footer on the left-wing was a throwback to the old days of football.
 This also helped the 21-year-old as he no longer had the urge to cut in onto his stronger left-foot when playing on the right.
-Being on his stronger side, Dorgu is more confident which results in earlier and better crosses which help the team as with his assist for Sesko in the draw at Burnley.
+Being on his stronger side, Dorgu is more confident which results in earlier and better crosses which help the team just like his assist for Sesko in the draw at Burnley.

 I have to say that he has been so good down the left that he is now undroppable.